kyma-project/kyma/docs/console/docs/03-02-ui-api-layer.md

 ## Cache

 For GraphQL queries, the UI API Layer uses caching which is based on Informers from the Kubernetes Go client.
 There are separate cache stores for every Kubernetes resource.
 The stores are synchronized when the service starts.
-After cache synchronization, a single connection with the Kubernetes API server is established and any event related to one of the observed resources updates the given cache store.
+After cache synchronization, a single connection with the Kubernetes API server is established and any event related to one of the observed resources updates the corresponding cache store.
 This logic ensures that cache stores are always up-to-date without sending multiple requests to the Kubernetes API server.

 ## Modularization